 WHY IS TEAMWORK IMPORTANT Research shows that medical error is estimated to be the third leading cause of death in the United States behind heart disease and cancer.
 Researchers have said that is the equivalent to two jumbo jet crashes every day.
 In looking at that a little deeper, it is the equivalent to 29 airline passengers dying each hour or 688 airline passengers dying each and every day.
 The Joint Commission reports that 79% of adverse events are due to failures in leadership, communication, and human factors.
 While there is some concern that these number could be exaggerated, it should still catch our attention and inspire us to develop better methods of teamwork and communication across healthcare.
 TeamSTEPPS is one method in creating effective change in healthcare.
-TeamSTEPPS is an evidence-based teamwork system aimed at optimizing patient outcomes by improving communication and teamwork skills among health care professionals.
+TeamSTEPPS is an evidencebased teamwork system aimed at optimizing patient outcomes by improving communication and teamwork skills among health care professionals.
 It can be used in both a clinical and non-clinical setting.
-TeamSTEPPS Master Training on the Lubbock campus has been postponed until late summer.
-More information will come out once we have returned to a normal work schedule.
+Want to learn more?
+TeamSTEPPS Master Training will be offered on April 3, 2020 on the Lubbock campus.
+Registration deadline is approaching soon.
 For more information on TeamSTEPPS click here.
-MARCH NEWS:
+BMJ 2016; 353 doi: https://doi.org/10.1136/bmj.i2139 (Published 03 May 2016) MARCH NEWS:

 IPE AND GLOBAL HEALTH

 TEAMSTEPPS MASTER TRAINING

 SUMMER ESCAPE ROOMS

-IPE REGISTRY SPOTLIGHT:

-INTERNATIONAL PROGRAMS FOR

-STUDENTS: AN IMMERSIVE

-INTERPROFESSIONAL GOBAL

-HEALTH EDUCATIONAL EXPERINECE
+IPE REGISTRY SPOTLIGHT: INTERNATIONAL PROGRAMS FOR STUDENTS: AN IMMERSIVE INTERPROFESSIONAL GOBAL HEALTH EDUCATIONAL EXPERINECE

 SPRING IPE DAY RECAP

 UPCOMING IPE EVENTS AROUND THE STATE AND NATION

 COMING NEXT MONTH:

-STUDENT ORIENTATIONS, WELCOME BACKS, & GET TOGETHERS

-NEW IPE ACTIVITIES FOR ONLINE LEARNERS

-SOP MEDICATION CLEANOUT
+NEW IPE ACTIVITIES FOR ONLINE LEARNERS SOP MEDICATION CLEANOUT AND MORE!

-AND MORE!
+~∕//-

 IPE Mission Statement: